 The Antitrust Law introduced a leniency programme and sets out that the identity and depositions of applicants will remain confidential: judges who intervene in any follow-on litigation regarding an antitrust offence may not unveil the identity of the applicants or require the evidence provided by them.
 However, as explained above, the bill amended by the Senate eliminates the leniency programme.

 Experts' reports are among the types of admissible evidence regulated by the Argentine Civil and Commercial Procedural Code.

 Parties may request that the court appoint an expert.
-Additionally, courts may appoint experts even when the parties have not requested the assistance of an expert.
+Additionally, courts may appoint experts even when the parties have not requested.
 Experts must provide their opinion on the questions put to them by the courts.
 In practice, each party prepares a list of the questions they want the expert to answer, then the court reviews these questions and puts them to the expert.
 The judge may, however, decide to change the questions, eliminate some or all of them, or add further questions.
 Once the expert has produced his or her report, the parties are given the opportunity to question all or parts of the report.
 Parties may also be assisted by party-appointed experts.

 Pursuant to Section 43 of the Argentine Constitution, the affected person, ombudsman and associations authorised by law are entitled to file a class action.

-Considering the lack of a law regulating this kind of action, the Argentine Supreme Court, in a leading case in this matter,8 held that there are three categories of rights: individual rights, rights with a collective impact that concern collective assets, and rights with a collective impact that concern individual but homogeneous assets.
+Considering the lack of a law regulating this kind of action, the Argentine Supreme Court, in a leading case13, held that there are three categories of rights: individual rights, rights with a collective impact that concern collective assets, and rights with a collective impact that concern individual but homogeneous assets.